tekumara/notes/aws-ami.md

 # AWS AMI

-## Key pair

-If you create AMI from a source instance, it will contain authorization for the key pair used at the time the source instance was created.

-Any instances created from that AMI, even with a different key pair, will still allow access from the source instance's key pair as well.

 ## Snapshots

 An AMI is a registered snapshot and can be created using Create Image from the console.